St Mary's Cathedral, Sydney: Heritage listing

 It is the place where the International Eucharistic Congresses of 1928 and 1954 were celebrated at St Mary's.
 The cathedral is also where the first pope to visit Australia celebrated Mass and, through its organists and choir masters, has played an important role in the musical history of Sydney.
 The Cathedral Chapter Hall located to the east is significant as the oldest building extant on the site.
 It is possibly the oldest surviving Catholic school building in Australia.
 The use of the Chapter Hall as a school and general purpose hall has been continuous since erection and its role as an early public meeting place is highly significant.
 The Chapter Hall is the oldest building on the St Mary's site.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The cathedral is associated with significant figures in the history of the Catholic Church in Australia, notably with Father Therry, Archbishops Polding and Vaughan, Cardinal Moran and Archbishop Kelly, all of whom are buried in the crypt.
 It is also associated with important persons of the 19th and 20th centuries, including Governors Macquarie and Bourke, and architects Greenway, Pugin, Wardell and Hennessy.
 The Chapter Hall's Gothic Revival style blends well with the cathedral and is aesthetically pleasing.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-The cathedral is sited along a ridge running north–south on the eastern edge of the central area of the city and projects a dominating and inspiring presence, its roof and towers rising up above the neighbouring buildings and trees.
+The cathedral is sited along a ridge running north–south on the eastern edge of the central area of the city, its roof and towers rising up above the neighbouring buildings and trees.
 The four arms of its plan establish axes that link it to the harbour and Woolloomooloo, to Hyde Park and to College and Macquarie streets.
-The long English form of the building restates and reinforces these axes, powerfully weaving the cathedral into the urban fabric.
-As well as providing majestic vistas from the harbour and Potts Point, from Hyde Park and the adjacent streets, and from the elevated viewpoints of many central city buildings, the cathedral offers from within beautifully framed and precious vistas of the surrounding city.
 It is the largest nineteenth-century ecclesiastical building in the English archaeological Gothic style anywhere in the world.
-The refinement and scholarship of its composition and details are of the highest rank.
 Together with St Patrick's Cathedral, Melbourne, St Mary's is the major ecclesiastical work of architect William Wardell, a Gothic Revival architect of international significance practising in Australia.
 The cathedral is a repository of many items of aesthetic significance from the stained glass windows to the altars, statues, vestments, liturgical objects, paintings and mosaics and is important as a venue for musical events and has a considerable role in the practice of bell ringing in Australia.